 Graduate Student Directory

 When I’m not in the lab, I can usually be found enjoying the North Carolina sunshine, something we don’t see too much of in Buffalo.
-I play on the Duke club field hockey team and also enjoy running, hiking and playing tennis.
-I love to read and enjoy crafting of any kind.
+I play on the Duke Club field hockey team and also enjoy running, hiking and playing tennis.
+I am an avid Buffalo sports fan (Go Bills!), and I love to read and enjoy crafting of any kind.

 [Back to Graduate Student Directory]